section-engineering-education/engineering-education/content/articles/custom-transformer/index.md

 2. `transform()`
 3. `fit_transform`

 > We include the three methods because Scikit-Learn is based on duck-typing.
-A class is also used because that makes it easier to include all the methods in.
+A class is also used because that makes it easier to include all the methods.

 The last one is gotten automatically by using the `TransformerMixin` as a base class.
 The `BaseEstimator` lets us get the `set_params()` and `get_params()` methods that are helpful in hyperparameter tuning.